Patience, pitching and big drives put DeChambeau in position

 DeChambeau’s advantages — his painstakingly analytical mind combined with the extra 40 pounds of muscle he’s packed on this year thanks to steaks, baked potatoes, protein shakes and weightlifting — have freed him up to look at attacking a place like Winged Foot, with the 5-inch-high rough and narrow fairways, in a different manner than most.

-He has basically thrown out the long-held U.S. Open blueprint of hitting less club off the tee in service of keeping the ball down the middle, trading it for a strategy of hitting driver as far as he possibly can, gouging out from the rough from short range when necessary, only attacking pins when the conditions warrant and using his short game to minimize bogeys.
+He has basically thrown out the long-held U.S. Open blueprint of hitting less club off the tee in service of keeping the ball down the middle, trading it for a strategy of hitting driver as far as he possibly can, then gouging out from the rough from short range when necessary.

 With an average driving distance of 332 yards, wedges were all DeChambeau needed for much of the day.
-Hitting seven of 14 fairways – and 14 of 28 through two days – has made his task that much easier.
-According to the analytics, he gained 3.86 strokes off the tee, second only to Rory McIlroy, whose chipping and putting were nowhere near DeChambeau’s; McIlroy is at 3 over.
+Hitting seven of 14 fairways — and 14 of 28 through two days — has made his task that much easier.
+According to the analytics, he gained 3.84 strokes off the tee to lead the field — nearly 0.3 shots clear of Rory McIlroy, who was in second in that stat.

 But being on the fairway wasn’t the only way he got it done.
 His most impressive scramble came on the par-4 16th, where he hacked a wedge from the rough, then made a 40-foot putt from the short grass in front of the green to make a birdie.